I took a bit of flak for my Facebook post saying that Star Wars: The Force Awakens (SW:FA) “was the sequel we’re looking for.”

 But no, it’s not all I ever wanted.
-On Facebook, I mentioned the story had character issues.
+The story has character issues.
 It has story issues as well (cough, retread), but as a long prologue to a larger epic, it’s not a bad start.

 Before I begin, let me state that no, the Force has not change my life.
 No, I do NOT believe the Empire Strikes Back is the greatest movie of all time.
 I prefer other stories and have other interests, so my expectations for this new saga were not that high.

 But Star Wars is a cultural phenomenon so we shouldn’t miss it.
 That said, if Lucas asked me to write a follow up on a billion dollar franchise, I might have done things a lot differently…

 One of CNN’s talking heads called the original Star Wars racist because Vader was a black James Earl Jones until he returned to the light side of the force and became a venerable white man.

 But in SW:FA, surprise!
 The universe does have black guys.
 They’re just trapped in white shells, bred and trained to slavishly serve their white oppressors.

 Wow, ugly culture turn, huh?
 Kind of makes that “Jedi mind trick, influence on weak minds” thing a bit racist too, doesn’t it?

 In screenwriting, we’re supposed to develop both character and important characterizations, take them through a journey of transformation, and THEN decide what race or gender to apply.